Incremental and Modular Context-sensitive Analysis: Fundamental results of the algorithm

-Since \lfp is monotonic w.r.t. the initial assumptions and ${\sf update}$ is monotonic, $MA$ is monotonic.
-Therefore, chaotic iteration of $MA$ with the different modules of a program will reach a fixpoint which is the {\em least fixed point}, because the separated \lfp of each of the modules was computed. \end{proof}
+\begin{proof} Since the \lfp is monotonic w.r.t. the initial assumptions and ${\sf upd}$ is monotonic, $\mathit{MA}$ is monotonic.
+Therefore, chaotic iteration of $MA$ with the different modules of a program will reach a fixpoint which is the {\em least fixed point}, because the separated \lfp of each of the modules is computed.
+Chaotic iteration is guaranteed in the same way as correctness in Theorem~\ref{th:mod_scratch}.
+Termination is guaranteed because $MA$ is monotonic and \DD~is finite. \end{proof}